StonyBrookDB/iSPEED/README.md

 sh build-image.sh
 ```

-You can now start the Hadoop docker containers with command:
+You can now create a "hadoop" network and start the Hadoop docker containers with command:
 ```
+docker network create hadoop
 docker-compose up
 ```
 You'll see the servers of namenode, datanode, resourcemanager, nodemanager and historyserver are started in a certain order.
 Now test the hdfs with command:

 ```
-docker run --rm --env-file=hadoop.env --net=host -it hadoop-base hadoop fs -ls /
+docker run --rm --env-file=hadoop.env --net=hadoop -it hadoop-base hadoop fs -ls /
 ```

 ### build iSPEED docker image